 What is DNS and why should you change it?
-There has always been a debate whether if you should change the DNS for every device you own.
-Well, first, you will have to know what actually is DNS and why changing it would benefit you.
+There has always been a debate about whether you should change the DNS for every device you own.
+Well, first, you will have to know what DNS actually is and why changing it would benefit you.

-Some DNS providers, particularly your ISP (the company that provides you internet service), can see what sites you visits and what you do on the internet even if the content is well encrypted.
-Most of these DNS providers also sell the data about your activity on the internet to company who needs them, especially advertising companies, to target you with ads.
+Some DNS providers, particularly your ISP (the company that provides you internet service), can see what sites you visit and what you do on the internet, even if the content is well-encrypted.
+Most of these DNS providers also sell the data about your activity on the internet to companies that need them, especially advertising companies, to target you with ads.

 Among all the public DNS providers, we recommend Google Public DNS or Cloudflare DNS.
 They are both as good and free to use.
 You might want to try Cloudflare as they are new to the market and proven faster.

-Google DNS, aka the 22.214.171.124 and 126.96.36.199, has always been the best and most widely used DNS in the world.
+Google DNS, aka 220.127.116.11 and 18.104.22.168, has always been the best and most widely used DNS in the world.
 People use it to better protect their privacy from their ISP, and sometimes to bypass some websites that have been blocked by their default DNS provider.

-The instruction below shows you how to change DNS in Windows 11 or Windows 10 without going into your modem or router settings.
+The instructions below show you how to change DNS in Windows 11 or Windows 10 without going into your modem or router settings.

 - Go to Start menu.